 Sohu.com Inc. (NASDAQ: SOHU), a Delaware corporation organized in 1996, is a leading Chinese online media, search and game service group providing comprehensive online products and services on PCs and mobile devices in the People's Republic of China (the "PRC" or "China").
-Our businesses are conducted by Sohu.com Inc. and its subsidiaries and VIEs (collectively referred to as the "Sohu Group" or "the Group").
-The Sohu Group consists of Sohu, which when referred to in this report, unless the context requires otherwise, excludes the businesses and the corresponding subsidiaries and VIEs of Sogou Inc. ("Sogou") and Changyou.com Limited ("Changyou"), Sogou and Changyou are indirect controlled subsidiaries of Sohu.com Inc. Sohu is a leading Chinese language online media content and services provider.
+Our businesses are conducted by Sohu.com Inc. and its subsidiaries and variable interest entities ("VIEs") (collectively referred to as the "Sohu Group" or "the Group").
+The Sohu Group consists of Sohu, which when referred to in this report, unless the context requires otherwise, excludes the businesses and the corresponding subsidiaries and VIEs of Sogou Inc. ("Sogou") and Changyou.com Limited ("Changyou"), Sogou and Changyou.
+Sogou and Changyou are indirect controlled subsidiaries of Sohu.com Inc. Sohu is a leading Chinese language online media content and services provider.
 Sogou is a leading online search, client software and mobile Internet product provider in China.
-Changyou is a leading online game developer and operator in China as measured by the popularity of its MMOG TLBB and its mobile game TLBB 3D, and engages primarily in the development, operation and licensing of online games for PCs and mobile devices.
-Most of our operations are conducted through our indirect wholly-owned and majority-owned china-based subsidiaries and variable interest entities ("VIEs").
+Changyou is a leading online game developer and operator in China as measured by the popularity of its PC game TLBB and its mobile game TLBB 3D, and engages primarily in the development, operation and licensing of online games for PCs and mobile devices.
+Most of our operations are conducted through our indirect wholly-owned and majority-owned China-based subsidiaries and VIEs.